 HIST 361.
 The Global Cold War.
 (4 Credits)

 An analysis of the dramatic political and social changes emerging in the Cold War period which have shaped the whole world since 1945.
 The focus is on such issues as the rise of the nuclear age, postwar human rights, the arms race and détente, space race, Middle East crises, technological impacts, decolonization and the emergence of the developing world, and the fall of European communism.
 Also included is the role of prominent Christians and the Church during the post-World War II era.
 Satisfies the world history requirement for the history major.
-Legacy diversity designation.
+Course is offered occasionally.

 HIST 364.
 East Africa and the Indian Ocean Region.
 (4 Credits)